There are many ways to support the work of The Communities of Coastal Georgia Foundation to strengthen philanthropy for our coastal communities.

 Give to the Coastal Georgia Foundation's Unrestricted Fund

-The Coastal Georgia Foundation's Unrestricted Fund supports the annual operating expenses of the Foundation.
+The Communities of Coastal Georgia Foundation's Unrestricted Fund supports the annual operating expenses of the Foundation.
 Your gift to this fund creates a revenue source so the Foundation can continue to be the community's philanthropic knowledge expert and charitable resource manager.

 Give to the Coastal Community Endowment

 The Coastal Community Endowment is a permanent fund that supports a broad range of community needs from feeding the hungry, educating youth, protecting our coastal environment, nourishing the arts, revitalizing neighborhoods and more.
 This fund also contributes to our competitive Community Impact Fund grants program, which runs annually beginning in January to support programs serving at-risk youth and their caregivers.

 Explore our existing funds - there may already be a fund that supports your passion in the community.